 At the end of the academic year, the Year 9 pupils will be able to use a range of ICT tools in a purposeful way to solve problems and create ideas and solutions of value.
 The girls will have been encouraged to explore new ICT tools as they become available and they will be able to apply ICT to other areas of learning, work and life.

 The increasing use of technology in all aspects of society makes confident, creative and productive use of ICT an indispensable skill for life.
 ICT capability encompasses not only the mastery of technical skills and techniques, but also the understanding of how to apply these skills purposefully, safely and responsibly.
 New and exciting career opportunities are available to those with the skills to use ICT creatively, with whole industries emerging around the continuing ICT revolution.
 Traditional careers now also rely heavily on the use of ICT.

-The course followed is the WJEC Board (formerly, Welsh Joint Education Committee) which has proved a tremendous success, with every pupil achieving A* – B grade in 2014.
+The course is with the WJEC Board which has proved a tremendous success, with every pupil achieving A* – B grade in 2014.

 Year 10 follow the short course comprised of controlled assessments (60% of the marks) and an ICT theory exam (the remaining 40% of marks), which is taken during the Year 11 summer term.

 The second year of the ICT GCSE covers the world of multimedia and involves either the creation of a website or a sophisticated presentation.